-There is no easy way to avoid surface scratches and gouges.
-They’re the inevitable result of daily wear and tear.
+Unfortunately, surface scratches and gouges are the inevitable result of daily wear and tear.

 Below we show you how to repair minor scratches and gouges.
 If your floor has many scratches or gouges, it’s probably time for floor refinishing.